 What Is Ketosis?

 The human body can be regarded as a biologic machine.
 Machines need energy to operate.
-Some machines use gasoline for energy, others use electricity, and some use other power resources.
+Some use gasoline, others use electricity, and some use other power resources.

 Glucose is the primary fuel for most cells and organs in the body.
 To obtain energy, cells must take up glucose from the blood.
 Once glucose enters the cells, a series of metabolic reactions break it down into carbon dioxide and water, releasing energy in the process.

 The body has an ability to store excess glucose in the form of glycogen.
 In this way, energy can be stored for later use.
 Glycogen consists of long chains of glucose molecules and is primarily found in the liver and skeletal muscle.
 Liver glycogen stores are used to maintain normal levels of glucose in the blood while muscle glycogen stores are mainly used to fuel muscle activity.

-Carbohydrates are the body’s main source of glucose and other sugar molecules such as fructose and galactose.
+Carbohydrates are the body’s primary source of glucose and other sugar molecules such as fructose and galactose.
 During carbohydrate restriction, both proteins and fats can be used for energy.
 In fact, most cells can use fatty acids for energy, but brain cells and developing red cells are more dependent on glucose for energy supply.
 However, brain cells can adapt and use ketones from fat breakdown for its energy needs.

 When no carbohydrate is available, the liver will not break down fat completely.
 Instead, it produces ketone bodies that are used by most cells to provide energy.
 When ketone bodies are produced more quickly than the body needs, ketone levels build up in the blood, resulting in a condition known as ketosis.
 Ketosis is most commonly caused by very low carbohydrate consumption or prolonged fasting.

-When the body’s glycogen stores become depleted, breakdown of body fat (mainly triglycerides) results in increased availability of fatty acids.
+When the body’s glycogen stores become depleted, the breakdown of body fat (mainly triglycerides) results in increased availability of fatty acids.
 Most cells can use fatty acids for energy production.
 However, many fatty acids can not pass the blood-brain barrier.
 Therefore, the brain becomes dependent on ketone bodies produced by the liver.